igniti0n/bricks/README.md

-Some custom bricks to help wwith faster development 🚀
+Some custom bricks to help with faster development 🚀